 Professor David Stephens B.Sc., Ph.D.(Lond.), (Professor of Cell Biology), Membrane trafficking and cytoskeletal dynamics.

-Professor Mark Szczelkun B.Sc.(Liv.), Ph.D.(Soton), (Professor of Biochemistry), Molecular motors in DNA damage and repair.
+Professor Mark Szczelkun B.Sc.(Liv.), Ph.D.(Soton), (Professor of Biochemistry), Prokaryotic immunity systems: mechanisms and applications.

-Dr Marc Van der Kamp M.Sc.(Wageningen), PhD(Bristol), (Research Fellow)
+Dr Marc Van der Kamp M.Sc.(Wageningen), PhD(Bristol), (Senior Lecturer)

 Professor Paul Verkade M.Sc., Ph.D.(Utrecht), (Professor of Bioimaging), Understanding intracellular transport through imaging.